britram/rains-prototype/draft-trammell-rains-protocol.md

 case there is a negative cache hit.
 Option 12 requests a notification response before the server forwards the query if there is a negative cache hit.
 This is especially useful with option 11 to get feedback early, e.g. to correct a typo.

+Option 13 states if a bloom filter is accepted as a nonexistence proof.
+As bloom filters have false positives, a client has the possibility to request a shard or zone to be certain with this option.
+Depending on the servers' configurations, a false positive check can be done at the naming server, an intermediate server or at the client.

 ## Assertion Update Query body {#cbor-auquery}